 Reassessing your carb intake

-A hair tissue mineral analysis is another way to determine how your body is using the glucose it creates.
+Consider completing a hair tissue mineral analysis, which is another way to determine how your body is using the glucose it creates.
 This is shown in the ratio of calcium to magnesium (Ca/Mg), which is also called a blood sugar ratio.
 An imbalanced Ca/Mg ratio usually indicates excessive carbohydrates in the diet.
 A high or low ratio indicates a sensitivity to sugar and unstable blood sugar chemistry.

-If you need to reassess your carb intake, here are some ideas.
+If you need to reassess your carb intake, here are a couple ideas.

 Carbs and bio-individuality